 REC 320.
-Special Topics in Recreation, 1-3 hours, Offered as needed
+Special Topics in Recreation, 1-3 credit(s), offered as needed

 A wide variety of topics in recreation and leisure studies are explored in this contemporary research and special topics course.
 Relevant issues including conditioning, nutrition and supplementation, and biomechanics are analyzed.
 Prerequisite: Junior/senior standing or instructor's consent.